-The most effective method of containment is a high quality root barrier.
-Although it’s not 100 percent, nothing is, it has proven to be the most reliable way to keep a bamboo safely contained.
+The most effective method of containment is a high-quality root barrier.
+Although it’s not 100 percent, nothing is, it has proven to be the most reliable way to keep bamboo safely contained.
 With a root barrier, you can plant the bamboo directly into the earth, where the roots can stretch out, drain properly, and get the best insulation in the winter.

 Bamboo Shield makes an excellent root barrier product.
 The barrier, available from Amazon, comes in three sizes, for cold warm and tropical climates.
 The warmer the climate, the thicker the barrier.

 Creating an obstacle against expansion, the root barrier might cause the roots to run a little deeper than they normally would.
 So always get a deeper root barrier if you’re not sure which size to use.
 And keep an eye on the top of the barrier as well, because bamboo roots are perfectly capable of hopping over a low barrier, especially if they’re lying under a layer of leaf mulch.